 - While the acrylic paste is still wet, wipe up any excess that has been squeezed out from the sides.

 - Turn your piece over if possible, and trim any of your art which is overhanging with a crafting knife.

 To sum up, YUPO paper is tricky to glue, but it is possible.
-Using a liquid Acrylic Primer first of all to seal the mounting surface, then mounting the YUPO using an Acrylic Paste.
+Using a liquid Acrylic Primer first to seal the mounting surface, then mounting the YUPO using an Acrylic Paste.

 The recommended products are:

 Hope this helped, I would love to see some of your mounted art pieces!